Happy New Year, folks!

 The Tokyo subway system can be initially daunting at first what with all the different colours and criss-crossing lines but it’s easy once you figure it out (plus, signs are everywhere in case you get lost).
 If you have a smartphone, Google Maps and apps such as HyperDia are your BFFS – not only will they tell you what trains/buses to take to reach your destination, they will also give you a rough fare estimate too.

-3. Generally, Japanese people don’t speak English – and this is more apparent the further away you get from the major cities.
+3. Generally, English isn’t widely spoken in Japan – and this is more apparent the further away you get from the major cities.
 You don’t have to invest in a yearlong Japanese course to prepare for your holiday but learning a few words will get you a long way.
 Useful phrases include sumimasen (excuse me), arigato (thank you), arigato gozaimasu (thank you (more formal)), Nihongo ga wakarimasen (sorry, I don’t understand Japanese) and oishii (delicious).